 ArcGIS Enterprise Sites supports the following formats by default:

-- Feature layers, feature services and map services support .csv, .kml, and shapefile formats
+- Feature layers, feature services, and map services support .csv, .xlsx, .kml, .shp, file geodatabase, .geojson, and feature collection formats

 - Image services support .jpg, .png, .tiff formats